 Buy recycled products: Make sure to buy products from recycled material wherever possible.
 Paper, tissue, textiles, even plastic and wood can be reclaimed and turned into a brand-new product.

-Support waste-conscious brands: To go full-circle, you should also make sure to support sustainable brands (like yours truly, SaltyLama) that are waste-conscious in whatever they are doing.
+Support waste-conscious brands: To go full-circle, you should also make sure to support sustainable brands that are waste-conscious in whatever they are doing.

 Beware of the packaging: The best, most organic, and fairest product can slay your zero-waste efforts when it comes in single-use plastic wrapping.